 To support the key needs of the College and its alumni by mobilizing the talent, expertise, time and financial resources of all alumni.
 To do this, the Council will

 Executive Committee of the Alumni Council provides overall leadership to the Council and its committees and in the conduct of all Council business.
-Under the leadership of Chair John Hadity '83, the Alumni Council is examining the following initiatives:
+The Alumni Council continues to support:

 The Committee on Multicultural Alumni Relations promotes cross-cultural awareness and increased understanding of our alumni of color within the Association and the greater Hamilton community.

 The Regional Affairs Committee is comprised of the presidents of the Regional Alumni Associations and the regional GOLD chairs.
 Its mission is to engender life-long affiliation of alumni with the College by providing alumni with regional events placing an emphasis on alumni education.